Are you looking for a literary agent? How confident are you that your unsolicited manuscript is ready for submission?

 - your first 50 pages/first three chapters (double-spaced, paginated)

-Second, I provide a written report responding to all of the above, including:
+Second, I provide detailed constructive ideas, suggestions and comments responding to all of the above, including:

 - what’s working, what’s new/fresh/commercially appealing from an agent/publisher’s perspective